Skip to main content

 In-State Per Diem

-In-State travel rates apply to travel within the State of North Carolina or when employees use hotel and meal facilities located in North Carolina immediately prior to and returning from out-of-state or out-of-country travel during the same travel period.
+In-State travel rates apply to travel within the State of North Carolina, and to employees who use hotel and meal facilities located in North Carolina immediately before and after out-of-state or out-of-country travel during the same travel period.

 Out-of-State Per Diem

-Out-of-State travel rates apply to travel within the United States except for North Carolina or when employees use hotel and meal facilities located outside North Carolina but within the United States immediately prior to and returning from out-of-country travel during the same travel period.
+Out-of-state travel rates apply to travel within the United States, except for travel within North Carolina, and to employees who use hotel and meal facilities outside North Carolina but within the United States immediately before and after out-of-country travel during the same travel period.

 Out-of-Country Per Diem

-Out-of-Country travel rates apply to travel outside the United States and remains in effect until the employee returns to the country.
+Out-of-Country travel rates apply to travel outside the United States and remain in effect until the employee returns to the country.

 Federal Per Diem